-I know, I know.
-There is a lot to be upset, frightened and worried about lately, notwithstanding any particularly personal issues you may also have.
-But listen up.
-In case you don’t already know it, your emotional health has EVERYTHING to do with your physical well being, including your ability to process nutrients and stay healthy.
+There is SO much to be upset, frightened and worried about lately.
+And that goes without even considering any particularly personal issues you may also have.
+But listen up in case you don’t already know it, your emotional health has EVERYTHING to do with your body’s ability to process nutrients and even fight disease.

-Which is precisely why it is crucial that this information be included on a blog focused on nutrition.
-After all, I’m concerned with overall health, so had I to do it over, my blog title would have been different!
+Which is precisely why it is crucial that emotional health be included on a blog focused on nutrition.
+Had I to do it over, my blog title would even have been different (it’s not just about nutrition)

 Read here to understand the connection between your emotional state and disease.
 If you understand this then you may be motivated enough to change a habitually negative outlook so that your physical health actually improves!